muditpathak8/playground/docs/get_familiar.md

-# Start to get familiar with Kosli
+# Kosli Core Concepts

-There is a public [Kosli Organization called cyber-dojo](https://app.kosli.com/cyber-dojo/dashboard/) which you can explore without having to log into Kosli.
-It is the Kosli Organization for [cyber-dojo](https://cyber-dojo.org), an open-source application for practicing TDD from your browser.

-## Kosli Flows and Trails
+## What are Kosli Flows and Trails?

 - A Kosli Flow represents a business or software process for which you want to track changes and monitor compliance.
 - A Kosli Trail represents a single execution of a process represented by a Kosli Flow.
 - Each trail must have a unique identifier of your choice, based on your process and domain.
 - Example identifiers (for software processes) include git commits or pull request numbers.

+## What are Kosli Environments and Snapshots?

+- Environments in Kosli monitor changes in your software runtime systems.
+- You create a Kosli Environment for each physical or virtual runtime environment you want to track.
+- An environment snapshot represents the reported status (running artifacts) of your runtime environment at a specific point in time.
+- Snapshots are immutable, append-only objects.
+Once a snapshot is created, it cannot be modified.
+- In each snapshot, Kosli links the running artifacts to the Flows that produced them.
+- Snapshot compliance relies on the compliance status of each running artifact, while environment compliance depends on its latest snapshot compliance.

+# cyber-dojo

+There is a public [Kosli Organization called cyber-dojo](https://app.kosli.com/cyber-dojo/dashboard/) which you can explore without having to log into Kosli.
+It is the Kosli Organization for [cyber-dojo](https://cyber-dojo.org), an open-source application for practicing TDD from your browser.

-## Kosli Flows and Trail for cyber-dojo
+## Explore Kosli Flows and Trails for cyber-dojo

 - Cyber-dojo has 10 microservices, each with their own repository.
 - There is a Kosli Flow for each repository's CI pipeline.